Skip to main content

 min read

-The main difference between plush and firm mattresses is how they feel.
 Plush mattresses are softer and provide a more cushioned surface, while firm mattresses offer a more buoyant, less yielding feel.
+Both hard and soft mattresses can provide support, pressure relief, and spinal alignment depending on each sleeper’s needs and preferences.

 Sleep Better With Purple

-Our exclusive GelFlex® Grid dissipates heat and cradles your body exactly where you need it — in both plush and firm feels.
+Our exclusive GelFlex Grid® dissipates heat and cradles your body exactly where you need it with a responsive feel for every sleeper.

 What Is a Plush Mattress?

-A plush mattress — also called a soft mattress — offers a gentle hug-like feel, typically achieved through multiple material layers like memory foam, latex, or pillow-tops.
-This design not only cradles the body but also alleviates pressure points, making it a great choice for side sleepers or users with chronic joint pain.
+A plush or soft mattress offers a gentle hug-like feel, typically achieved through multiple material layers like memory foam, latex, or pillow-tops.
+This design not only cradles the body but also alleviates pressure points, making it a great choice for side sleepers or those with chronic joint pain.

 Plush mattresses’ super-soft surface is often faulted for inhibiting one’s ability to easily change sleep positions throughout the night.
-As a gauge, sleepers who weigh less than 130 pounds tend to maintain ease of movement since their body weight does not sink into the mattress as deeply as heavier sleepers.
+Sleepers who weigh less than 130 pounds tend to maintain ease of movement since their body weight does not sink into the mattress as deeply as heavier sleepers.

 Benefits